|January 23, 2007|

 Underwritten by: A Friend of The January Series & Hospice of Michigan

-Also, listen to the Inner Compass interview (#721) of June Hamersma that took place following her presentation on The January Series.
+Also, listen to the Inner Compass interview (#721 of season 7) of June Hamersma that took place following her presentation on The January Series.
 June discusses "Designing a Lecture Series" with host Shirley Hoogstra.

 Google Video, 5:47